 If Split DNS is set for a connection, however no domains are associated with it, then the VPN DNS servers will essentially go unused.
 If the above warning is appearing in the log, then this is the case.

 There are two ways to resolve this issue:

 Recommended Method: Add one or more DNS domains to the VPN connection in Viscosity (or push these from the VPN server).
 For example, if you're connecting to your workplace, you may want to add your workplace's web domain (e.g. "workplace.com") as a DNS domain.
 For information on adding DNS domains to a connection please see Configuring DNS and WINS settings.

 Alternative Method: An alternative to using Split DNS is to use Full DNS.
 This will result in all DNS requests using your VPN DNS servers, not just those associated with the VPN connection.
 Please be aware that this may result in non-VPN network access to fail if the VPN DNS servers are not configured to handle all DNS requests.
 For information on changing the DNS mode to Full DNS for a connection please see Configuring DNS and WINS settings.

 About Other VPN Clients

 Most other VPN clients do not have Viscosity's powerful Split DNS support.
-These clients instead always use for VPN connection's DNS connections for all DNS lookups on your computer, even when using a split-traffic setup.
+These clients instead always use the VPN connection's DNS servers for all DNS lookups on your computer, even when using a split-traffic setup.
 This may make it seem like DNS requests with these clients "work" when they don't work in Viscosity (which will instead display the warning in this article).
 However, they are in-fact leaking all DNS lookups through the VPN connection, which can have important security and privacy implications.

 If you simply want Viscosity to replicate the functionality of these other clients, you can follow the "Alternative Method" method instructions above.
 However, we recommend making proper use of Viscosity's Split DNS support instead.